flexwiz/fw-cnt/README.md

 ## 🏗️ Architecture

-The deployment architecture follows this approach with isolation in dedicated namespace (e.g: Krakend, Keycloak, Metabase):
+The deployment architecture follows this approach with isolation in dedicated namespace:

 ```
 ┌─────────────────────────────────────────────────────────┐
 │                  Kubernetes Cluster                     │
 │                                                         │
 │  ┌─────────────┐    ┌─────────────┐    ┌─────────────┐  │
-│  │ Krakend     │    │  Keycloak   │    │ Metabase    │  │
+│  │ api-gateway │    │  security   │    │ analytics   │  │
 │  │ Namespace   │    │  Namespace  │    │ Namespace   │  │
 │  │             │    │             │    │             │  │
 │  │ ┌─────────┐ │    │ ┌─────────┐ │    │ ┌─────────┐ │  │